-The training program focuses on three elements we consider important to meet the needs of the communities of clients we serve:
+This program focuses on three elements we consider important to meet the needs of the communities of clients we serve:

-1. deepening the clinical interviewing, case formulation and therapeutic skills from within a depth psychotherapy perspective, 2. strengthening each Intern's identity as a therapist and expanding the capacity to use their unique strengths, experiences and identities as a psychologist, and 3. developing cultural competence (attitudes, skills and knowledge) related to LGB, trans and gender non-binary, queer, consensual non-monogamy and kink/BDSM.
+1. Deepening the clinical interviewing, case formulation and therapeutic skills from within a depth psychotherapy perspective, 2.
+Strengthening each intern's identity as a therapist and expanding the capacity to use their unique strengths, experiences and identities as a psychologist, and 3.
+Developing cultural competence (attitudes, skills and knowledge) related to LGB, trans and gender non-binary, queer, consensual non-monogamy & kink/BDSM.

-LPC has a passion for working with the populations we serve and a keen interest and commitment to incorporating or deepening the use of a depth approach to psychotherapy and developing their identities as professionals.
-Interns not only gain experience with a diverse array of presenting concerns but are also involved in a group private practice committed to training and development in an interdisciplinary team environment.
+LifeWorks will accept 1 or 2 doctoral intern students who have a passion for working with the populations we serve and a keen interest and commitment to incorporating or deepening the use of a depth approach to psychotherapy and developing their identities as professionals.

+At LifeWorks, Interns not only gain experience with a diverse array of presenting concerns but are also involved in a group private practice committed to training and development in an interdisciplinary team environment.
 Clients typically present with a range of social, emotional and relationship issues ranging from acute to chronic difficulties.
 Some clients may not have insurance, while others may utilize private insurance.
 Interns typically engage in at least 20-25 hours of direct service weekly.
 The remaining clinical hours during the week are spent obtaining supervision, attending onsite in-service modules, consortium-wide didactics and completing relevant reports and notes in accord with practice policies and procedures.
-In addition, Interns participate in monthly team meetings, a staff process group, case consultations and at least one committee (Equity, Speakers' Bureau, or Happiness).
+In addition, the Intern(s) at LifeWorks participate(s) in monthly team meetings, a staff process group, case consultations and at least one committee (Equity, Speakers' Bureau, or Happiness).
 Upon completion of the Internship experience, Interns will demonstrate competency in domains set forth by APA in treatment, case management and consultation.

-The LifeWorks Intern training program is lead, managed and overseen by Licensed Clinical Psychologist, Cindy Trawinski, Psy.D. and Patricia Cochran, Psy.D. who oversees requests for service, case assignments, evaluation of interns and supervision.
-Elizabeth Duke, Psy.D., a Licensed Clinical Psychologist, is a fulltime therapist and supervisor at LifeWorks.
+The LifeWorks intern training program is lead, managed and overseen by licensed psychologist, Cindy Trawinski, Psy.D.
+Elizabeth Duke, Psy.D. is the Clinical Director overseeing requests for service, case assignments, evaluation of interns and supervision.
+In 2020-2021 Ariel K. Gaines, Psy.D. is currently a post-doctoral fellow who will be fully licensed in 2020 or sooner.

-LPC Intern Benefits
+LifeWorks Intern Benefits